tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 Create a new workload cluster.
 You can create multiple workload clusters and use those to run your workloads.

+> [!TIP]
+> You can specify Kubernetes version of your workload cluster by the `KubernetesVersion` parameter if you want to deploy not latest version.

 ```powershell
 $params = @{
     Name                  = 'akswc1'